 Here are some of the things that you get access to immediately upon signing up for the course:

 - 100+ hours of video lectures on the history, philosophy, and techniques of Hellenistic astrology.
-The core of the course is centered on the lecture, which include PowerPoint slides, diagrams, chart examples, and more.
+The core material of the course is centered around the lectures, which include PowerPoint slides, diagrams, chart examples, and more.

 - Hundreds of chart examples, so that you can learn both the theory and the practice underlying the techniques, and see how to apply them in real-life situations.

 - Dozens of downloadable diagrams in PDF format which help to explicate technical concepts.
 Here is an example of a diagram which illustrates the concepts of planetary enclosure and intervention.

 - Guided readings of translations of ancient astrological texts, with primers on basic vocabulary and concepts, in order to allow students to read more advanced material on their own.